Is Text Message Marketing Legal? How to Be SMS Compliant

 8. Do Familiarize Yourself with the Law

 Even if you’re relying on a third-party company to oversee your SMS marketing campaigns, don’t just assume they’re following the rules.
-Be proactive, know the law, and make sure all outgoing messages are compliant.
+Be proactive, know the law, and make sure all outgoing messages comply.
 Remember, even if you’re not physically sending out those messages, your company is still on the line and will be held accountable for any violations.

 Try SMS Marketing for Yourself